Michael Monroe: Michael Monroe Band (2010–present)

-On 28 June 2010, it was announced that the Michael Monroe band would be supporting Motörhead on their 35th anniversary UK tour.

-The first album of Michael Monroe's new band, the live album Another Night in the Sun was released in September 2010.
-The album was recorded at the Tavastia Club in Helsinki, Finland and mixed in Los Angeles by Niko Bolas (Keith Richards, Kiss, Spinal Tap).
-The album was mastered by Grammy winner Richard Dodd, who had worked with Tom Petty and The Dixie Chicks.
+On 28 June 2010 it was announced that the Michael Monroe Band would be supporting Motörhead on their 35th anniversary UK tour, and their first album, the live album Another Night in the Sun, was released in September 2010.
+The album was recorded at the Tavastia Club in Helsinki, Finland, and mixed in Los Angeles by Niko Bolas (Keith Richards, Kiss, Spinal Tap), with the album mastered by Grammy winner Richard Dodd, who had worked with Tom Petty and The Dixie Chicks.

-In September 2010, the band went into a studio to record their first studio album, Sensory Overdrive.
-The album was recorded in Los Angeles and it was produced by producer Jack Douglas (Aerosmith, John Lennon).
-The first single, "78", was released in January and the album was set for release on 14 March 2011.
-The band had also booked an extensive UK tour for April 2010, taking in venues in London, Brighton, Birmingham, Leeds and Exeter among others.
-In September 2010, Monroe signed a recording deal with Spinefarm Records / Universal Music, to distribute Monroe's upcoming albums.
+In September 2010 the Michael Monroe Band started recording their first studio album, Sensory Overdrive, recorded in Los Angeles and produced by Jack Douglas (Aerosmith, John Lennon).
+The first single, "78", was released in January 2011 and the album was released on 14 March 2011.
+The band also booked an extensive UK tour for April 2010 at venues in London, Brighton, Birmingham, Leeds, Exeter, and others.
+Also in September 2010, Monroe signed a recording deal with Spinefarm Records / Universal Music to distribute Monroe's upcoming albums.

-On 9 November 2011, Sensory Overdrive won the "Album of the Year" award at the 2011 Classic Rock magazine awards.
+On 9 November 2011 Sensory Overdrive won album of the year at the 2011 Classic Rock magazine awards.

-In fall 2012, Michael Monroe announced that the band would be back in the studio recording a new album to be released in 2013.
-By July Steven Van Zandt played the well-received lead single, "Ballad of the Lower East Side", on his radio show almost weekly.
-On 23 August 2013 the band released Horns & Halos, which went straight to number 1 in the Finnish album charts and was certified Gold in four days in Finland.
+In the fall of 2012 Michael Monroe announced that the band would be back in the studio recording a new album to be released in 2013.
+By July, Steven Van Zandt was playing the lead single "Ballad of the Lower East Side" on his radio show almost weekly.
+On 23 August 2013 the band released Horns & Halos, which went straight to number one on the Finnish album charts and was certified gold in four days in Finland.

-On 6 March 2014, it was announced that guitarist Dregen was leaving the band to focus on his solo career.
-He would be replaced by former Black Halos, Amen and Ginger Wildheart guitarist Rich Jones.
+On 6 March 2014 it was announced that guitarist Dregen was leaving the band to focus on his solo career, to be replaced by former Black Halos, Amen and Ginger Wildheart guitarist Rich Jones.